microsoft/FastTrack/samples/teams-audioconferencing-snippets/README.md

 # Microsoft FastTrack Open Source - Teams Audio Conferencing Snippets

-Here are a few common Teams Audio Conferencing configuration PowerShell snippets that our customers rely on to updating user settings for Audio Conferencing.
+Here are a few common Teams Audio Conferencing configuration PowerShell snippets that our customers rely on to update user settings for Audio Conferencing.

 ## Usage